jamestomasino/boilerplate/README.md

 By default there are no dependency libraries in this boilerplate for accessing or manipulating the DOM.
 JQuery, in particular, is overly large and counter to the philosophy of this tool.

-_A microframework for accessing and binding to DOM elements may be added in the near future._

 #### Controller ####